mina-bui/updated-cozy-portfolio/README.md

 ![picture](/readme-shot.png)

 A quick little Sunday project featuring a bit of Bootstrap, JavaScript, and a lot of 70's cozy vibes.
-Mainly to revamp my old portfolio site, but will be expanded later to include project detail pages and more stylistic changes.
+There was a focus on responsiveness and accessibility for this project.
+Mainly to revamp my old portfolio site and reflect some new career details, but will be expanded later to include project detail pages, more stylistic changes, and increased accessibility.
+Fingers crossed!

 * [Link to deployed version](https://minabui.com/)